betterscientificsoftware/bssw.io/HowtoContribute.md

 **Note: If you are not familiar with GitHub workflows, there are many tutorials to help.**

 #### Style Guide
-See the [BSSW Style Guide](StyleGuide.md) for guidance on on naming conventions, descriptive text, and metadata.
+See the [BSSW Style Guide](StyleGuide.md) for guidance on naming conventions, descriptive text, and metadata.